wossen/demographics/README.md

 Initiative: Demographic Details

-   develop a web application to capture and store demographic details for individuals.
+Develop a web application to capture and store demographic details for individuals.

 Requirements:
 1. The landing page displays two links: